 Students reenrolled under the Fresh Start Policy must still meet the financial aid qualitative and quantitative SAP requirements (using all previously enrolled semester data).
 Federal regulations do not recognize an institutional policy such as Fresh Start.
 Although Fresh Start affects cumulative grade point average, it has no impact on earned and attempted hours.
 All courses taken at the university will still be used for financial aid.
 Financial aid recipients will still have to adhere to the Satisfactory Academic Progress (SAP) policy administered by the Student Financial Aid Office.
 Students who are granted a Fresh Start are not automatically cleared of any SAP issues.
 If interested in submitting a SAP appeal, students should contact the Student Financial Aid Office.

+At the time of re-enrollment – define “re-enrollment”

+Commits us to work together to develop an implementation of